A Millionaire for Christy

-A Millionaire for Christy is a 1951 American comedy film directed by George Marshall and starring Fred MacMurray, Eleanor Parker and Richard Carlson.
-The film is a screwball comedy, in which Christy Sloane (Parker) is a legal secretary from San Francisco who is sent to Los Angeles to inform radio host Peter Lockwood (MacMurray) that he has just inherited $2 million.
+A Millionaire for Christy is a 1951 American screwball comedy film directed by George Marshall and starring Fred MacMurray, Eleanor Parker and Richard Carlson.
+The producer was Parker's husband Bert Friedlob.

 Plot

-Christabel "Christy" Sloane (Parker) is a legal secretary in San Francisco whose desire for finer things is at odds with her desperate financial straits, causing her to lament to her coworker Patsy (Una Merkel) that she needs to find a millionaire to marry.
-Her boss orders Christy to go to Los Angeles to inform Peter Ulysses Lockwood (MacMurray) of an inheritance of 28,000,000 pesos ($2,000,000) that a deceased uncle has bequeathed him and obtain the necessary legal documents.
-The pragmatic Patsy sees the assignment as the opportunity Christy has been waiting for and counsels her to romance the heir before telling him of his good fortune.
-Christy is not inclined to a gold digger, but Patsy's words ring in her ears as she makes the journey.
-Unbeknownst to her, Peter is "the Sunshine Man," the self-promoting and simpering host of a radio program on which he offers syrupy homilies and moral tales about "spreading the sunshine around" (often linked to the products of his sponsors).
-Christy arrives on Peter's wedding day as he is scurrying to get dressed for the ceremony and finish packing for a honeymoon cruise to Honolulu with his bride, heiress June Chandler.
+Christabel "Christy" Sloane is a legal secretary in San Francisco who desires finer things but is in desperate financial straits.
+She laments to her coworker Patsy that she needs to marry a millionaire.
+Christy's boss sends her to Los Angeles to inform Peter Ulysses Lockwood of an inheritance of 28 million pesos ($2 million) that a deceased uncle has bequeathed him and to obtain the necessary legal documents.
+Patsy sees the assignment as Christy's opportunity and counsels her to romance Peter before informing him of his good fortune.
+Peter is the "Sunshine Man," the host of a radio program on which he delivers saccharine homilies and moral tales about "spreading the sunshine around", often linked to the products of his sponsors.
+Christy arrives on Peter's wedding day as he is dressing in preparation to marry heiress June Chandler.

-When Christy knocks on Peter's apartment door, she is surprised by his good looks and impulsively swoons in his arms.
-The half-dressed Peter, baffled by the mysterious woman's appearance and with his living room cluttered by his luggage, carries her to his bed.
-Christy "awakens" and acts seductively, but Peter, in reality a notorious ladies' man, believes she is mentally unstable and is unmoved.
-Just then his friend, psychiatrist Roland "Doc" Cook (Richard Carlson), who despite his irritation over losing June to Peter is to be best man at the wedding, enters the apartment and assumes that Peter is having one last fling before his marriage.
-While Christy is trying to explain her mission from his bathroom, Peter is in the living room trying to convince Doc that appearances are not what they seem and does not hear her.
+When Christy meets Peter, she is attracted to him and faints in his arms.
+Peter, half-dressed and baffled by Christy's appearance, carries her to his bed.
+Christy awakens and acts seductively, but Peter believes that she is mentally unstable.
+His friend and best man, psychiatrist Roland "Doc" Cook, June's former boyfriend, enters and assumes that Peter is having one last fling before his marriage.
+While Christy is explaining the purpose of her visit from his bathroom, Peter is in the living room trying to explain the truth to Doc and does not hear her.